malva-ot/nomo/nomo-id-structures.md

 The only meaningful evaluation between two Nomo names is whether they are the same or different.
 Two names are the same if any only if:

- - The glyph sets of the two names are the same or are compatible
  - The two names have the same count of segments
  - For all *n* from 1 to the count of segments, the string of segment *n* in one name is the same as the string of segment *n* in the other name, according to the rules described in [3.
 String](#3-string).

-It follows that:
- - Two names composed solely of zero-length segments are the same if and only if they have the same count of segments, and the glyph sets of the names are the same or compatible
+For any two names that have no segments, OR are composed of solely of empty segments,  there are no individual glyphs to compare.
+Such names are compared solely on the count of segments, even if the two names are associated with different glyph sets and there are no glyph equivalence mappings between the two glyphs.
- - Two names that have zero segments are the same if and only if the glyph sets of the names are the same or compatible

 ## 5. Value

 ### 5.1 Definitions

-A **value** is a compound identifier part composed of one of the following:
+A **value** is an instance of any one of the following:

  - **string**    - A single string as defined above
  - **tuple**     - A sequence of values
  - **map**       - An unordered set of key-value pairs
  - **null**      - The absence of any value
- - **reference** - A single, non-empty string whose literal value maps to an expanded value in the local context of a QRN
+ - **reference** - A single, non-empty string whose literal value maps to a predefined key-value pair
- - **QRN**       - A QRN may itself be used as a value in a tuple or map
+ - **QRN**       - A fully qualified semantic identifier

 Strings are described above, while the remaining value types are described in the sections that follow.